jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/backup-a-subcloud-group-of-subclouds-using-dcmanager-cli-f12020a8fc42.rst

         included in the Backup.

         .. warning::
-            Patch data should only be excluded for |AIO-SX| subcloud deployments when optimized Restore is used.
+            Patch data should only be excluded for |AIO-SX| subclouds.

         .. note::
             Excluding patch data can save a significant amount of storage space,